Writing and publishing a book on Amazon is easy. But to give yourself a better chance at success, should you test market

 Yes, it will cost you a little.
 But it’s a once-only payment, so you won’t be paying an ongoing annual subscription.

-With the software, you can research and narrow down to find your best keyword and category selections for your book.
+With the software, you can research and narrow down to find the best keyword and category selections for your book.

 You have unlimited access to the whole Amazon database for books and ebooks and can even choose by geographic region.

 If you want to do your research for free, you can use the Sonar keyword tool.

 It can help you find reasonable keywords with the free version.